-2. PE1 and PE2 advertise S-PMSI (\,G1) and ES/A-D routes
+PE1 and PE2 advertise S-PMSI A-D (,G1) and ES/A-D per ES/EVI routes

-Based on the configuration of step 1, PE1 and PE2 advertise an S-PMSI (\,G1) route each.
-The route from each of the two PEs will include the ESI attribute with ESI-1 and ESI-2, as well as BD1-RT plus SBD-RT and a flag that indicates that G1 is an SFG.
+Based on the configuration of step 1, PE1 and PE2 advertise an S-PMSI A-D (,G1) route each.
+The route from each of the two PEs will include TWO ESI Label Extended Communities with ESI-1 and ESI-2 respectively, as well as BD1-RT plus SBD-RT and a flag that indicates that (,G1) is an SFG.

-In addition, PE1 and PE2 advertise ES and A-D routes for ESI-1 and ESI-2.
-The A-D per-ES and per-EVI routes will include the SBD-RT so that they can be imported by the downstream PEs that are not attached to BD1, e.g., PE3 and PE4.
-The A-D per-ES routes will convey ESI-label-1 for ESI-1 (on both PEs) and ESI-label-2 for ESI-2 (also on both PEs).
+In addition, PE1 and PE2 advertise ES and A-D per ES/EVI routes for ESI-1 and ESI-2.
+The A-D per ES and per EVI routes will include the SBD-RT so that they can be imported by the downstream PEs that are not attached to BD1, e.g., PE3 and PE4.
+The A-D per ES routes will convey ESI-label-1 for ESI-1 (on both PEs) and ESI-label-2 for ESI-2 (also on both PEs).

-3. Processing of A-D routes and RPF check
+3. Processing of A-D per ES/EVI routes and RPF check

-PE1 and PE2 received each other's ES and A-D routes.
-Regular [RFC7432] [DF] procedures will be followed for DF Election and programming of the ESI-labels for egress split-horizon filtering.
-PE3/PE4 import the A-D routes in the SBD.
-Since PE3 has created a (\,G1) state based on local interest, PE3 will add an RPF check to (\,G1) so that packets coming with ESI-label-2 are discarded (lowest ESI value is assumed to give the primary S-ES).
+PE1 and PE2 received each other's ES and A-D per ES/EVI routes.
+Regular [RFC7432] [RFC8584] procedures will be followed for DF Election and programming of the ESI-labels for egress splithorizon filtering.
+PE3/PE4 import the A-D per ES/EVI routes in the SBD.
+Since PE3 has created a (,G1) state based on local interest, PE3 will add an RPF check to (,G1) so that packets coming with ESI-label-2 are discarded (lowest ESI value is assumed to give the primary S-ES).